This sweet corn casserole recipe combines creamed corn into a simple southern homemade side dish that can easily be made from scratch.

 Sweet Corn Casserole Recipe

-Corn casserole hands down a side dish that everyone loves.
+This is hands down the best sweet corn casserole recipe, and everyone who tries it loves it.
 This sweet corn side dish is perfect for all upcoming fall dinners and is a veteran at being delicious.

 Scroll to the bottom for a printable version of this post, including all measurements and instructions, so you can follow along in your kitchen without being on your phone.